 The special abilities or vulnerabilities of the monster also apply to your helper, and vice versa.
 For instance, if a Warrior helps you, you will win if your combined total ties that of the monster, and he can Berserk and discard cards to add to his combat strength (but only once per combat, not once per monster).
-If you are facing Hamlet and a Cleric helps you, the monster's combat strength is reduced by 3 unless you are also a Cleric.
-But if you are facing Two Bees and a Bard helps you, the monster's combat strength is increased by 4 (unless you, too, are a Bard and the monster's combat strength has already been increased).
+If you are facing the Ram-a-Llama-Ding-Dong and an Elf helps you, he brings an extra +3 to the fight, just as though it were his own combat.
+But if you are facing the Bugaboo and a Cleric helps you, the monster's combat strength is increased by 4 (unless you, too, are a Cleric and the monster's combat strength has already been increased).